TWLOPA/aurix-demo/docs/TECHNICAL_DECISIONS.md

 Every decision in Aurix was made with specific goals in mind:

-- **Best-in-class technology**: Using Claude Opus 4.5 ensures the demo represents current capabilities
+- **Platform-aligned technology**: Using ElevenLabs' GLM-4.5-Air ensures optimised voice performance and simplified operations
 - **Reliability over experimentation**: Proven technologies and conservative designs reduce risk
 - **Compliance by architecture**: Rules are enforced in code, not just prompts
 - **Transparency as a feature**: The system shows its work, building trust with regulated industries